tgdwyer/tgdwyer.github.io/_chapters/randmonad.md

 ## State Monad

-Of course, Haskell libraries are extensive, and if you can think of a monad that's useful, there's probably a version of it already in the libraries somewhere.
+Of course, Haskell libraries are extensive, and if you can think of useful code that's generalisable, there's probably a version of it already in the libraries somewhere.

 Actually, we'll use two libraries.

-We'll replace our `Seed` type with `StdGen` and `nextRand` with `randomR`, both from `System.Random`.
-We'll replace our custom `Rand` monad with `Control.Monad.State`.
+From `System.Random`, we'll replace our `Seed` type with `StdGen` and `nextRand`/`genRand` with `randomR`.

+We'll use `Control.Monad.State` to replace our `Rand` monad.
+The `State` monad provides a context in-which data can be threaded through function calls without additional parameters.
+Similar to our `Rand` monad the data can be accessed with a `get` function, replaced with `put`, or updated with `modify`.

 In `diceRolls`, we'll also replace the recursive list construction, with `replicateM`, which just runs a function with a monadic effect `n` times, placing the results in a list.